 - Finished the water cycle?
 How would it work with less gravity?
 More gravity?
 Freezing temperatures?

-After a few weeks, take a trip back in time and remind students that no one figured out where that mantis that looks like an orchid lives.
+Make sure to revisit the Book of Unanswered Questions.
+After a few weeks, take a trip back in time and remind students that (hey!) no one figured out where that mantis that looks like an orchid lives.
 Use the book to keep your students pondering their own unanswered questions.

 My students loved this opportunity to look back on things they had wondered in the past.
 They also really liked showing off this book to their parents at Open House and Back To School night.

 Eventually, you can use it to fuel curiosity-based research.

 I'll send you one or two emails a month to help you better understand and differentiate for gifted students.
 Get free resources now!